 There are certain laws that apply to our life here on earth.
 There are the laws of physics, like the law of gravity; also, there are judicial laws, Murphy’s Law, and the law of the moving parts which is that sooner or later the parts will fail.
 So the same goes for the Heating and Air Conditioning industry.
 Installing a new air conditioning or heating system?
 According to Consumer Reports, finding a qualified Air Conditioning Installation Contractor is more important than choosing the right equipment.

-• Verify that the company’s technicians have sufficient work experience.
+- Verify that the company’s technicians have sufficient work experience.
 Look for certification from (ACCA) Air Conditioning Contractors of America and (NATE) North American Technician Excellence.
-Also, that the company also pre-screens there technicians by way of drug testing and background checks.
+Also, that the company also pre-screens its technicians by way of drug testing and background checks.
 It is very important and safe to know whom you let inside your home.